spacemeshos/docs/docs/start/integration.md

 Spacemesh has two separate consensus mechanisms, Tortoise and Hare, and each provides different finality guarantees.

-The Hare mechanism provides fast optimistic finality, typically within five minutes, i.e., within the span of a single layer time.
+The Hare mechanism provides fast optimistic finality, typically within five minutes (i.e., within the span of a single layer).
 Layers that have passed Hare (i.e., for which a signed Hare certificate is available) are applied optimistically to the Spacemesh state and are marked `LAYER_STATUS_APPROVED` in the API.
-In practical terms this should be regarded as the equivalent of multiple PoW confirmations of a blockchain with a comparable market capitalization to Spacemesh.
+In practical terms, this should be regarded as the equivalent of multiple PoW confirmations of a blockchain with a comparable market capitalization to Spacemesh.

-The Tortoise mechanism provides a second layer of stronger, probabilistic finality that grows over time, just as in Nakamoto consensus/PoW-based blockchains like Bitcoin.
-As in Bitcoin no layer is ever completely final in Tortoise, and there could always be a different chain tip with greater accumulated weight, but the likelihood of this happening falls exponentially over time.
+The Tortoise mechanism provides a second layer of stronger, probabilistic finality that grows over time, just as in Nakamoto consensus/proof-of-work-based blockchains like Bitcoin.
+Just as in Bitcoin, no layer is ever completely final in Tortoise, and there could always be a different chain tip with greater accumulated weight.
+However, the likelihood of this happening decreases exponentially over time.
 Layers that have passed Tortoise are marked `LAYER_STATUS_CONFIRMED` in the API and may be considered finalized barring an exceptional violation of the security assumptions coupled with an exceptional reorg.

 While a reorg is highly unlikely, you may monitor for one by periodically using [`MeshService.LayersQuery`](https://pkg.go.dev/github.com/spacemeshos/go-spacemesh@v1.2.1/api/grpcserver#MeshService.LayersQuery) or [`MeshService.LayerStream`](https://pkg.go.dev/github.com/spacemeshos/go-spacemesh@v1.2.1/api/grpcserver#MeshService.LayerStream) (look for a changing block `id` or layer `hash` or `rootStateHash`).